 - Open the cover, and insert the small end of the plug firmly into the camera terminal in the direction shown. - Insert the cable's larger plug into the printer.
-For connection details, refer to the user guide provided with the printer.

-Turn on the printer.
+For connection details, refer to the user guide provided with the printer. - Turn on the printer.

-- Press the button to turn on the camera. - ► The 🕒 button will light blue.
+Press the button to turn on the camera.